 The purpose of Discovery is to gather intelligence about your organization.
 Most leaders periodically embark on some kind of “listening tour.”
 While educational, there’s a flaw: the leader hears everyone’s own version of the opportunities.
 Performing your own Discovery helps you get facts, not opinions.

-There are many forms of Discovery.
-Below are 9 you might choose from.
-We’ll examine how you can execute three of these on your own.
-For details on the complete list of 9, download the Sales Organization Discovery Guide.
+There are many forms of Discovery and I have included the nine most common to choose from.
+We’ll examine how you can execute the three highest impact forms of discovery on your own.

 - Executive Interviews

 - Customer Interviews

 - Sales Management Survey